codex-academy/CleanYourCode/steps/better_database_connections.md

 Install it like this: `npm install --save avermeulen/connection-provider`.
 This command adds [André's connection-provider](https://github.com/avermeulen/connection-provider) module to your project (by putting modules in your `node_modules` directory, and adding a line to your `package.json`).

-Configure it using in your `server.js` as follows:
+Use it in your `server.js` as follows:

 ```javascript
 var connectionProvider = require('connection-provider');